oracle-quickstart/oci-hortonworks/hdf/README.md

 ## Scaling

-Scale the number of supervisors by incrementing the value of MasterNodeCount in "variables.tf" prior to deployment.
+Scale the number of supervisors by incrementing the value of master_node_count in [terraform/variables.tf](terraform/variables.tf) prior to deployment.

-	variable "MasterNodeCount" { default = "3" }
+	variable "master_node_count" { default = "3" }

 By default this deploys a 3 node cluster.

-## Password & User Details

-Modify the scripts/ambari_setup.sh - This is also where you can customize the HDF & Ambari versions used, along with the Cluster Name.
-Default ambari login is "admin/admin" - Change this after logging into Ambari for the first time.
+## Deployment Customization

+Deployment customization is done by modifying a few files:
+* [scripts/hdf_deploy.sh](scripts/hdf_deploy.sh) Cluster Deployment, customize Ambari admin credentials, HDF version, Cluster Name, Configuration and Cluster Topology.
+Configuration and Topology customization requires knowledge of [Ambari Blueprints](https://cwiki.apache.org/confluence/display/AMBARI/Blueprints).
+YAML can be modified/inserted into the appropriate section of this script to allow for custom deployment.

+        hdf_version
+        CLUSTER_NAME
+        ambari_login
+        ambari_password
+	nifi_password

+* [scripts/boot.sh](scripts/boot.sh) CloudInit boot script for instances, customize Ambari Agent version.

+        ambari_version

+* [scripts/boot_ambari.sh](scripts/boot_ambari.sh) CloudInit boot script for Ambari Utility server.
+Customize Ambari version.

+        ambari_version

+## MySQL Server Setup

+MySQL Server is installed on the Ambari host for use with Ambari and Cluster Metadata.
+The default database passwords are controlled in [scripts/boot_ambari.sh](scripts/boot_ambari.sh).
+It is recommended to change these default values prior to deployment:

+        mysql_db_password="somepassword"
+        ambari_db_password="somepassword"

+The "ambari_user" variable is the Database user for Ambari.

+## Cluster Security

+This template also includes Kerberos Secure Cluster installation by default.
+This uses a local KDC on the Utility host.
+Administration of Kerberos principals can be done on this host using "kadmin.local" as root user.
+Principals are in the format of "<user>/<host_fqdn>@HADOOP.COM".
+An admin principal for use with Ambari is also setup as part of deployment, "ambari/admin@HADOOP.COM".

+When using secure cluster you should not over-write any of the default principals which are setup by Ambari.

 ## Deployment